TodePond/TodePondDotCom/sky/special-assembly/readme.md

 I was always worried that I had not done enough as a teacher.
 I wondered if I could have or should have done more or better to help them to learn phonics or arithmetic or even social skills or sports or everything else.
 I always grappled with, or I should say— I struggled to grapple with the fact that my own performance could shape the future success in these children's educations and therefore lives.
 I always felt guilty about not working those extra evenings to get extra things ready, or to think things through more.

-However, when the end came, no one mentioned those things.
-All of the families and parents thanked me for the same thing: They thanked me for caring about their child, and respecting them, and giving them time.
+However, when the end came, no one mentioned that.
+All of the families and parents thanked me for the same thing: They thanked me for caring for their child, and respecting them, and giving them time.
 This reassured me.

 <br>